sauravshrestha13/reward_system/README.md

         Reward expiry date is evaluated by adding a year to current date.
     </li>
     <li>
-        New reward record in entered in rewards table.
+        New reward record is entered in rewards table.
     </li>
     <li>
         Status of order is marked as "Completed"
     </li>
     <li>
-       Reward points are added to 'credit' field of customer.
+       Reward points are added to 'credit' field of customer table.
     </li>
 </ul>